 Heart disease in children covers a wide range of disorders, from relatively minor to more serious conditions.
 This affects a child's chances of survival, as do other factors such as age, weight and other health problems.

 Some hospitals specialise in certain conditions that are particularly complicated, meaning they tend to operate on children with a lower chance of survival.
 It would therefore be unfair to expect all hospitals to have the same survival rates each year.
-Circumstances also change from year to year, so we expect any hospital’s survival rate to vary a bit over time.
+Hospitals also treat different children each year, so we expect any hospital’s survival rate to vary from year to year.

-The predicted range (dark blue bar) is ......[add definition of predicted range here]
+The predicted range (dark blue bar) is where we expect the hospital’s observed survival rate to be 19 times out of 20.

 It is based on a formula that uses recorded information about each operation a hospital performed over a 3 year period.
 Since each hospital operated on different patients, the predicted ranges for each hospital will be different.
-This is why it doesn’t make sense to compare raw survival rates to each other.
-We compare a hospital’s observed survival rate only to its own predicted range and not to other hospitals.
+This is why it is not valid to compare raw survival rates to each other.
+It is only valid to compare a hospital’s observed survival rate to its own predicted range.

 *** POSSIBLE IMAGES ***** - a snapshot from animation from factors going into the formula/machine and coming out with a predicted range?

-2.2 Why do the predicted ranges for each hospital differ in width?
+2.2 Why does the width of the predicted range differ between hospitals??

-The predicted range for each hospital shows the range where we expect to see the observed data.
-We expect it will be in this range the vast majority of the time (eg 19 times out of 20), regardless of how many operations it did or what children it treated.
-The width of the predicted range is influenced by the number of operations a hospital performed; hospitals who do more operations have a narrower predicted range and those that do fewer operations have a wider predicted range.
-The position of the predicted range is generally determined by which children a hospital treated (i.e. it will be lower if a hospital treated a higher proportion of children with more complex medical problems).
+The predicted range (dark blue bar) for each hospital shows the range where we expect to see the observed survival rate19 times out of 20 if the hospital is performing as predicted by the formula. regardless of how many operations it did or what children it treated.
+When a hospital does fewer operations, chance factors have a bigger influence on the overall outcome, and so it has a wider predicted range than a hospital that does many operations.

-To see why this is the case, consider two example hospitals: Hospital A and Hospital B. Over the same time period Hospital A has done 4 operations and Hospital B has done 15.
-To avoid over-complicating the example, let’s assume that the mathematical formula predicted the same chance of survival for each child at each hospital: a 97% chance of survival.
-Because these are small numbers of operations, we can write down all possible scenarios for what could have happened at each hospital and how often we would expect each scenario to play out.

-The possible scenarios for Hospital A are shown below.